GetTerminus/terminus-oss/DEVELOPMENT.md

 ### Visual Regression (vr)

-Visual regression is now handled by Storybook and Chromatic during the PR process.
+Storybook and Chromatic handle the visual regression tests during the PR process.
+Any changes must be approved to unblock the PR.

 ### Setting up NX cloud